(LEAD) As temperature rises in S. Korea, worries grow over wearing face masks | Yonhap News Agency

 A local mask manufacturer is scheduled to start selling them online Friday, with each mask tentatively priced at 500 won (40 US cents).

-The government currently rations two kinds of thicker but more durable masks at 1,500 won per piece through pharmacies and designated outlets.
+The government currently rations two kinds of thicker, more durable masks at 1,500 won each through pharmacies and designated outlets.

-The government has toughened its guidelines on wearing masks in everyday life as new coronavirus cases continue to rise in double-digits.

-Starting late last month, passengers using buses, subways and taxis are advised to wear face masks.
-Drivers can refuse to offer rides to passengers not wearing masks.

 mlee@yna.co.kr